HP Reverb G2 virtual reality headset arrives this fall for $600

 HP is unveiling the HP Reverb G2 virtual reality headset with high-resolution specs the company hopes will attract new enterprise users and consumers.
 The company is launching the second-generation VR headset in a partnership with both Microsoft and game company Valve.
 The headset will debut in the fall for $600.

-The resolution of the headset is 2,160 x 2,160 per eye, which should help with the visual realism of VR, said John Ludwig, lead product manager for VR at HP, in a press briefing.
-He said the Reverb G2, which uses lenses designed by Valve, will have 2.5 times the resolution of the Oculus Rift headset, delivering sharper images that enhance the feeling of being transported to another reality.
+The resolution of the headset is 2,160-by-2,160 per eye, which should help with the visual realism of VR, said John Ludwig, lead product manager for VR at HP, in a press briefing.
+He said the Reverb G2, which uses lenses designed by Valve, will have 2.5-times the resolution of the Oculus Rift headset, delivering sharper images that enhance the feeling of being transported to another reality.

-“These are brand new panels, not the same panels the Reverb G1 used, and they come with some amazing improvements in immersiveness,” Ludwig said.
+“These are brand-new panels, not the same panels the Reverb G1 used, and they come with some amazing improvements in immersiveness,” Ludwig said.
 “The contrast and brightness are up significantly on these brand new panels.
 We’ve also reduced the persistence of the pixels.
 So with the contrast and brightness boost, you get a much better visual experience.
 With persistence, you get a more comfortable and fluid experience.”

 HP worked with Valve and Microsoft to enable integration across the Windows Mixed Reality and SteamVR platforms.
-The new headset is a replacement for the HP Reverb G1, which launched in March 2019, also for $600.
-That headset had visual flaws that made it feel like you were looking at the world through dirty goggles, but those flaws are gone in the new headset, Ludwig said.
+The new headset is a replacement for the HP Reverb G1, which launched in March 2019 for $600.
+That headset had visual flaws that made it feel like you were looking at the world through dirty goggles, but those issues aren’t in the new headset, Ludwig said.

 The hope is the product will lure more people into the virtual world.
 While VR hasn’t lived up to its original promise, it has been making steady gains during the pandemic.